scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 This paper describes the usage and architecture of Hyperopt, for both sequential and parallel optimization of expensive functions.
-Hyperopt can in principle be used for any SMBO problem, but our development and testing efforts have been limited so far to the optimization of hyperparameters for deep neural networks [hp-dbn]_ and convnet-based computer vision systems for object recognition [hp-convnet]_.
+Hyperopt can in principle be used for any SMBO problem, but our development and testing efforts have been limited so far to the optimization of hyperparameters for deep neural networks [hp-dbn]_ and convolutional neural networks for object recognition [hp-convnet]_.

 Getting Started with Hyperopt
 -----------------------------

 This section introduces basic usage of the ``hyperopt.fmin`` function, which is Hyperopt's basic optimization driver.
 We will look at how to write an objective function that ``fmin`` can optimize, and how to describe a configuration space that ``fmin`` can search.

 Hyperopt shoulders the responsibility of finding the best value of a scalar-valued,